Joint Optimization of Uplink Power and Computational Resources in Mobile Edge Computing-Enabled Cell-Free Massive MIMO: Introduction

-Most works on MEC optimize the interplay between the amount of computational tasks to offload, the latency due to the offloading operation, and the energy consumption of mobile devices.
-First studies on MEC assumed simplified system models by considering either single-user systems~\cite{WZhang2013,YWang2016,Dinh2017} or interference-free multi-user systems~\cite{You2017,YMao2017}, {focusing either on minimizing the energy consumption under delay constraints~\cite{Zeng2020b} or the remote computational time under energy consumption constraints~\cite{Ren2018}.
+\textbf{Related Works.} Many works on MEC optimize the interplay between the amount of computational tasks to offload, the latency due to the offloading process, and the energy consumption of mobile devices.
+First studies on MEC assumed simplified system models by considering either single-user systems~\cite{WZhang2013,YWang2016,Dinh2017} or interference-free multi-user systems~\cite{YMao2017,You2017}, focusing either on minimizing the energy consumption under latency constraints~\cite{You2017} or the delay due to the computation offloading under energy consumption constraints~\cite{Ren2018}.
 Some of these works consider a \textit{binary computation offloading} model, wherein each device executes its computational tasks either remotely or locally~\cite{WZhang2013,You2017}.
-Other studies, alternatively, assumed a more general \textit{partial computation offloading}~\cite{YWang2016,YMao2017} with only a fraction of computational tasks executed remotely.} An integrated framework for computation offloading and interference management in wireless cellular networks with MEC was proposed in~\cite{CWang2017}.
-All these works assumed single-antenna mobile devices.
+Other studies assumed a more general \textit{partial computation offloading}~\cite{YWang2016,YMao2017,zhang2020communications} with only a fraction of computational tasks executed remotely.
+An integrated framework for computation offloading and interference management in cellular networks was proposed in~\cite{CWang2017}.
+All these works assumed single-antenna base stations (BSs).